DomiKamu/OhmerPrems/README.md

 :warning: as often asked in private message, **you'll cannot buy a license keyfile directly via the VCV Store**.

+---

-## Summer 2026: please consider the 15 euros fee remains very fair! this fee will not change during 2026, however.
+## Summer 2026: please consider 15 euros fee remains very fair! this fee will not change during 2026.

 **Very important: do not forget to indicate:**
 - your first and last name (personal name only, **company name and "nickname" aren't accepted**).